unthingable/contexture/README.md

 ## Usage & integration

-LoggingContext is designed to be dropped in with minimal impact on the existing ecosystem.
+Contexture is designed to be dropped in with minimal impact on the existing ecosystem.

-LoggingContext has several personalities, one of which is `contextmanager`.
+Contexture has several personalities, one of which is `contextmanager`.
 In most cases it will work without the `with` — the object will properly terminate once it goes out of scope, unless you hold on to a reference.
 A `with` block is recommended, but you can also `del` the object manually (plus sometimes the object lives beyond the `with` block).

 > #### Names and keys
 > Once messages are published to the server, they can be selectively routed by consumers using _routing keys_ and _headers_.
 By default, all messages aggregate into a single stream, routing lets you pick out just your messages.
 >
-> A routing key is an arbitrary dot-separated alphanumeric string, every message sent by LoggingContext gets one.
-LoggingContext tries to smart about generating default keys by deriving them from current module names and stack traces.
-When unsure, use `name` or `routing_key` argument when constructing a LoggingContext instance.
+> A routing key is an arbitrary dot-separated alphanumeric string, every message sent by Contexture gets one.
+Contexture tries to smart about generating default keys by deriving them from current module names and stack traces.
+When unsure, use `name` or `routing_key` argument when constructing a Contexture instance.
 >
 > You can see the default name that LC picked by casting it to `str`.
 >